 Without a Will, everything you own will be shared out in a standard way defined by the law.
 And this isn’t always the way you might want.

-A will makes it much easier for your family or friends to sort everything out when you die – without a will the process can be more time consuming and stressful.
+A Will makes it much easier for your family or friends to sort everything out when you die.
+Without a Will the process can be more time consuming and stressful.

-I am married – getting married may invalidate any existing Will you have
+Married – getting married may invalidate any existing Will you have

-I am in a relationship – Anything you solely own may not automatically pass on to your partner when you die
+In a relationship – Anything you solely own may not automatically pass on to your partner when you die

-I have set up a new business – What happens to the business, your staff and your family if anything happens to you?
+Set up a new business – What happens to the business, your staff and your family if anything happens to you?

-I own a property – There are different options on how the property can be owned depending on your circumstances
+Own a property – There are different options on how the property can be owned depending on your circumstances

 I’ve been ill or had an accident – Make sure the people who know you can look after your affairs

 To find out more and to arrange your Will, speak to us today